Skip to content

 HackerRank Trees: Is This a Binary Search Tree? solution

 In this HackerRank Trees: Is This a Binary Search Tree?
-Interview preparation kit problem You are Given the root node of a binary tree, determine if it is a binary search tree.
+Problem Solution: You are given the root node of a binary tree.
+Determine if it is a binary search tree.

 HackerRank Trees: Is This a Binary Search Tree? solution